amazon-archives/ec2-spot-montecarlo-workshop/README.md

 #### Create an SSH Key

 First, you'll need to select a [region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
-For this lab, you will need to choose a region where the AWS-provided Deep Learning AMI is available.
-(See below for a full list.)
+For this lab, you will need to choose either the Oregon or Ohio Region.

 <details>
 <summary><strong>SSH Key Pair Instructions (expand for details)</strong></summary><p>